xyfir/annotate/cli/README.md

   - Determines how the annotations are embedded in the file.
   - `reference` (default) adds link at the end of match as `[xy]`.
   - `wrap` puts link around entire match.
-- `convert`: `boolean` _optional_
-  - Attempts to convert the original source file to EPUB prior to embedding annotations into it. **Note:** You will need Calibre installed and its binaries available to the command line for this to work.
-- `deleteSource: boolean` _optional_
+- `output`: `string` - _optional_
-  - Deletes the source file on success.
-If `--convert` is provided it also deletes the converted file.
+  - Absolute or relative (to the CWD) path (including file name) for the output.
+  - If ignored, the output will be next to the original `file`.
+  - Should usually end with `.epub` or `.mobi`.
 - `subscriptionKey`: `string`
   - xyAnnotations subscription key

+### Notes

+- You will need [KindleGen](https://www.amazon.com/gp/feature.html?ie=UTF8&docId=1000765211) installed and its binary available to the command line if you're working with `.mobi` files.
+- You will need Calibre installed and its binaries available to the command line if you're working with non-`.epub` files.

 ## `generate calibre`